 Nabal’s insolence, ingratitude and lack of integrity prompted David to take action.
 He and his men were prepared to take the needed supplies forcibly.
 However, when Nabal’s wife, Abigail, heard what had transpired between David’s men and her husband, she quickly acted to avert disaster.
-After gathering enough provision for David’s men and commissioning her servants to transport the goods, she discreetly went to meet the future king in person.
+After gathering enough provision for David’s men and dispatching her servants to transport the goods, Abigail discreetly went to meet the future king.

-Bowing low before David, she apologized for her husband’s insolence.
+Bowing low before David, she apologized for her husband’s affront.
 Curiously, Nabal’s name is the Hebrew equivalent for “fool.”
-Whether he was named by sadistic parents or an apt reflection of his character, Abigail conceded that the name suited him (25:25).
+Whether he was named by sadistic parents or an apt reflection of his character, Abigail conceded that Nabal’s name suited him (25:25).

-Pressing David to spare Nabal’s life, Abigail was the second to prophetically encouraged David:
+Pressing David to spare Nabal’s life, Abigail was the second to prophetically encourage David:

 It was another bold reminder that David’s life was inseparably bound with God’s promises to him.
 In spite of the circumstances, God was in control.
 She was confident God would deal with King Saul and her foolish husband at the right time.
 Abigail’s words were quickly confirmed ten days later when, “the Lord struck Nabal, and he died“ (v.
 38).